 As Carefree Beauty’s roses mature, they take on a slightly shaggy quality, charming and unassuming.

 Because the flowers bred by Griffith Buck tended to be unkempt as they aged, they were not considered great show roses.
 This may have led to a lack of support by the American Rose Society (ARS) in favor of more photogenic flowers (at the expense of disease resistance).
 In today’s more environmentally aware world, Dr. Buck’s roses deserve a renaissance.

-The image below shows Carefree Beauty's flowers in three stages of maturation.
+The image below shows the flowers in three stages of maturation.
 The buds and newly opened flowers are immaculate.

-Carefree Beauty blooms from spring to frost.
-As it matures, Carefree Beauty remains bushy, making it an excellent specimen plant.
+It blooms from spring to frost.
+As it matures, the plant remains bushy, making it an excellent specimen in the garden.
 Size is often listed as three to five feet, but I have seen older specimens taller than me (I am six feet tall).

-Flowers are large and robust, 4"-5" wide, fragrant, and loosely clustered.
+Flowers are large and robust, 4″-5″ wide, fragrant, and loosely clustered.
 Foliage is healthy and dark green.
-As one might expect from a Griffith Buck rose, Carefree Beauty is winter hardy without protection at least as far north as Iowa.
+As one might expect from a Griffith Buck rose, it is winter hardy without protection at least as far north as Iowa.